AdarshShah/illumNet/README.md

 The main.ipynb and dataset is in Kaggle.

-The model is trained using patched generated from images of iphone3GS and canon DSLR.
+The model is trained using patches generated from images of iphone3GS and canon DSLR.

 # To Handle
 Square Artifacts : can be handled using bilinear interpolation.
 Will be implemented later.